Minimalistic Presentation and Coideal Structure of Twisted Yangians: Coideal structures

 \subsection{Embedding into Yangians}

-Our next main result is to identify the twisted Yangian $\Yi$ in Drinfeld presentation with the twisted Yangian $\YiJ$ in $J$ presentation. \begin{thm} Let $\g$ be a simple Lie algebra except for type $\mathsf G_2$.
+Our next main result identifies the twisted Yangian $\Yi$ in the Drinfeld presentation with the twisted Yangian $\YiJ$ in the $J$ presentation. \begin{thm} Let $\g$ be a simple Lie algebra which is not of type $\mathsf G_2$.
 We have the following. \begin{enumerate} \item The map $\varphi:\Yi\to \Y$ defined by the rule